Design - User Experience

 Super-technology exists, but it is mostly restricted to secret lab facilities and military special forces.
 See the dedicated technology page for more information on what is specifically appropriate to the setting.

-That all changed during the cataclysm, a several day long event where horrors from other dimensions flooded into the world, destroying, killing and in some cases creating, rendering the world almost unrecognizable.
+That all changed during the Cataclysm, a several day long event where horrors from other dimensions flooded into the world, destroying, killing and in some cases creating, rendering the world almost unrecognizable.

 After the Cataclysm, the invasion ebbed, leaving humanity crippled but not completely destroyed.
 Some of the invaders remain, carving out niches for themselves, but most retreated elsewhere.